mahoney1/docs/animaltracking-tutorial.md

 In approx. one minute or less, you should get confirmation the contract was successfully instantiated and you should see the instantiated contract called `animaltracking-ts@xxx`, under the 'Fabric Local Ops' pane.

-11. From a terminal, navigate to the `animaltracking/client/lib` subdirectory, and replace the HOME directory assignment by editing these Typescript files (currently it is set to '/home/demo') - to your own home directory ('/home/userxx') where your project is being installed - in the following TS files:
+11. From a terminal, navigate to the `animaltracking/client/lib` subdirectory.
+Edit the following Typescript files and replace the current the setting of the variable `currentDir` HOME directory (at approx line 28) to your own HOME directory setting assignment (currently it is set to '/home/demo') - to your own home directory ('/home/userxx') ie where your project is installed.

 `EventClient.ts`